divijsharma123/Dementia-Analysis/README.md

 ### Files structures
-dataset.csv -> OASIS-2 Dataset
+dataset.csv -> OASIS-2 Dataset<br>
-dementia.ipynb -> It is implementation without feature elimination dementia_updated -> It is implementation with feature elimination
+dementia.ipynb -> It is implementation without feature elimination<br>
+dementia_updated -> It is implementation with feature elimination